-It is a bullet-riddled shell of a house, complete with a soldier in
+It is a bullet-riddled shell of a house, complete with a soldier in military combat gear, weapons, ammunition and even sandbags.

 There are two versions of "Forward Command Post": one for children 5 years old and older; the other for children 3 and older.

-showed the toy to some parents shopping with their children in New York
+"I just wouldn't buy it.
+It's scary," one mother said when ABCNEWS showed the toy to some parents shopping with their children in New York City.

 "I mean I know our world has changed, but I hope not that much," said another mother.

-discourages violent toys and games for kids, put "Forward Command Post"
+The Lion & Lamb Project, a Bethesda, Md.-based group that discourages violent toys and games for kids, put "Forward Command Post" on its annual "Dirty Dozen" list of violent "toys to avoid."

-them that to behave violently is fun and acceptable."
 Way to Confront Their Fears?

-Industrial Toys, says its product is no more violent than the G.I.
-Joe
+The maker of Forward Command Post, a company called Ever Sparkle Industrial Toys, says its product is no more violent than the G.I.
+Joe toys, which have been around for years.

 And, in fact, some experts say playing with war-themed toys can be healthy for kids.